aws-samples/cfn101-workshop/content/intermediate/operations/resource-importing/index.md

 You can find the template for the solution in the `code/solutions/resource-importing/resource-import-challenge-solution.yaml` example template.

 Great work!
-You have now learned how to match the CloudFormation stack configuration with the actual configuration on the resource when there is an out of band change.
+You have now learned how to match the CloudFormation stack configuration with the actual configuration on the resource when there is an out-of-band change.

 **Resource importing use cases**

 1. You previously created an AWS resource (for example, an Amazon S3 bucket) with e.g., the AWS Management Console or the AWS CLI, and you would like to manage your resource using CloudFormation.
-2. You want to reorganize resources by lifecycle and ownership into single stacks for easier management (for example, security group resources, et cetera).
+2. You want to reorganize resources by lifecycle and ownership into single stacks for easier management (for example, security group resources, etc.).
 3. You want to nest an existing stack within an existing one.
 For more information, see [Nesting an existing stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-nested-stacks.html).
 4. You want to match the CloudFormation configuration for a resource which was updated out of band.

 ### Cleanup

-Choose to follow cleanup steps shown next to cleanup resources you created with this lab:
+Choose to follow cleanup steps shown next to clean up resources you created with this lab:

 1. Make sure you are in the directory: `code/workspace/resource-importing`
 2. Update the `resource-importing.yaml` template file to remove the `DeletionPolicy: Retain` line from the `SNSTopic2` resource definition, and save the template.